salekseev/ec2-bootstrap-puppet/README.md

 h3.
 Connect
 - Lookup Public IP in AWS console for your new instance and connect with SSH as user admin to verify that puppet has ran successfully.
+- Go to https://$public_ip/_cat/nodes?v and use user:password for authentication and see the list of nodes in the cluster.